 The question is what next for Peter Jackson?
 He has said that The Battle of the Five Armies will be his last visit to Middle-Earth and that he is off to concentrate on smaller New Zealand stories.
 Somehow, when it comes to a director whose only directorial move is the epic-sized canvas and exaggerated overstatement, you suspect that he won’t be doing this for long and will be back making massive epics in relative quick time – after all he still has a bunch of optioned properties he has said he will do someday, including a remake of The Dam Busters (1954), adaptations of Philip Reeve’s Steampunk novel Mortal Engines (2001) and Naomi Novak’s dragon novel Temeraire (2006), and a sequel to The Adventures of Tintin (2011).
 Somehow, one suspects as these fail to take off – is anybody really hungering for a Dam Busters remake?
 Was Spielberg’s first Tintin film such a burning success that audiences will be queuing around the block? – that Jackson will be back in Middle-Earth to make another billion or so dollars soon enough.
 My prediction will be that he (or at least some other under his producership) will be returning to Middle-Earth – probably with material pillaged from The Silmarillion (1976) – within the next decade.

 Peter Jackson’s other films include:- the zero-budget splatter film Bad Taste (1988); the hilariously adult take on the Muppets Meet the Feebles (1990); the gore-drenched zombie comedy Braindead/Deadalive (1992); Heavenly Creatures (1994), based on a sensational true-life murder in 1950s New Zealand; the flop ghost comedy The Frighteners (1996); the highly successful The Lord of the Rings: The Fellowship of the Ring (2001), The Lord of the Rings: The Two Towers (2002) and The Lord of the Rings: The Return of the King (2003); his remake of King Kong (2005); and the afterlife film The Lovely Bones (2009).
-Jackson has also produced District 9 (2009), The Adventures of Tintin (2011) and the upcoming Mortal Engines (2018).
+Jackson has also produced District 9 (2009), The Adventures of Tintin (2011) and Mortal Engines (2018).